Contents

 Images and videos

 Images and videos provide visual representations of people, places, products, and services.
-If used in a marketing context, they can be shared across various channels like Instagram, Facebook, YouTube, etc. They offer an engaging way for brands to tell stories visually pleasingly and capture customer experience in real-time, video testimonials/reviews, etc.
+If used in a marketing context, they can be shared across various channels like Instagram, Facebook, YouTube, etc. They offer an engaging way for brands to tell stories visually pleasingly and capture customer experience in real-time, such as video testimonials/reviews.

 Videos have the potential to form a deep connection with customers.
 Their shareability and the possibility of going viral can lead to a business gaining more notoriety.
 Seeing real customers interacting with products and services in their environment offers credibility; UGC videos provide this plus a personal brand perspective, thereby garnering higher trust among viewers.

 User-generated images and videos are important when users create content on platforms.
-They are the product images customers upload to sell on the marketplaces, the video reviews of a holiday resort, and the user profile images and videos for dating apps.
-Without photos and videos, it would be a lot duller on any app or website.
+They are the product images customers upload to sell on marketplaces, the video reviews of a holiday resort, and the user profile images and videos for dating apps.
+Without photos and videos, any app or website would be much duller.

 Examples of user-generated images and videos: